APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

     <script async src="//www.instagram.com/embed.js"></script>
   </div>
   <figcaption>
     Eli Tsives, an undergraduate student at UCLA, is seen here being denied entry to a part of campus presumably based on a refusal to swear allegiance to Palestine.
-Video was posted on <a href="https://www.instagram.com/p/C6WseJ2Jp3x/?utm_source=ig_embed&ig_rid=63fa4fd5-c1f3-4506-9d75-3cd1c6100342" style="color:#0F52BA; text-decoration:none;">Instagram</a> on April 29th.
+Video was posted on <a href="https://www.instagram.com/p/C6WseJ2Jp3x/?hl=en" style="color:#0F52BA; text-decoration:none;">Instagram</a> on April 29th.
   </figcaption>
 </figure>

-Tsives, is also shown in the above video being denied entry to a part of UCLA campus.
-Paragraph 109 of [Frankel v.Regents of the University of California](https://becketnewsite.s3.amazonaws.com/20240605222051/Complaint-in-Frankel-v.-Regents-of-UCLA.pdf), a federal lawsuit filed in the U.S. District Court for the Central District of California on June 5th, states,
+Tsives is also shown in the above video, posted on April 29th, being denied entry to a part of UCLA campus.
+Paragraph 109 of [Frankel v.
+Regents of the University of California](https://becketnewsite.s3.amazonaws.com/20240605222051/Complaint-in-Frankel-v.-Regents-of-UCLA.pdf), a federal lawsuit filed in the U.S. District Court for the Central District of California on June 5th, states,

 "To pass through these checkpoints, a person needed to agree to the activists’ “demands.”
 These “demands” required any person who